How root calls and reconciliation work

 NOTE Conference calls in an Avaya environment do not always reconcile properly because Avaya makes only one CDR that covers the whole time frame.
 This causes Calabrio ONE to reconcile the whole conference for the original answering agent but not for the agent who is included in the conference call.
 Calabrio ONE records the whole call even though it does not reconcile correctly.

-You can view root calls in the Recording Contacts window (see Find interactions).
+You can view root calls in the Recording Contacts window (see Find contacts).